Ekphrasis

 MoMa, New York

-My engine already has miles on it
+My engine with a thousand miles on it

 Merging metal and sky a deep Dieselrot